mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="The Father judges no one but has given all judgment to the Son ...." verse="John 5:22"
+text="For the Father judges no one, but he has given all judgment to the Son ..." verse="John 5:22"
 %}